 Over 600 people per annum face homelessness and multiple disadvantages in Exeter and the surrounding areas.
 Many of those who use St Petrock’s are people often viewed as being on the fringes of, or outside of, society.
 They include rough-sleepers, those being supported in accommodation subsequent to homelessness, those facing imminent homelessness, those released from prison and those discharged from hospital, mental health facilities/specialist accommodation.

-Sadly for many, homelessness may be accompanied by mental health issues, drug and/or alcohol problems, a history of traumatic life experiences, as well as a plethora of medical problems – all of which increase the difficulties in achieving stability and independence within the wider community.
+Sadly for many, homelessness may be accompanied by mental health issues, drug and/or alcohol problems, often as a result of traumatic events in childhood, as well as a complicated medical issues, often a result of many years of rough sleeping.
+All of which increase the difficulties in achieving stability and independence within the wider community.

 Our work tackles not only the issues of homelessness but also the accompanying factors, such as anti-social behaviour and wider social inclusion issues.

-In 2016/17, 304 individuals accessed our drop-in services at St Petrock’s centre and a further 92 individuals accessed support and accommodation in the community through our PORCH project and Private Rent & Support services.
-160 people were supported into accommodation.
+In 2017/18, 463 individuals accessed our drop-in services at St Petrock’s centre and 243 people were supported into accommodation.

 The total cost of running these services runs at £500,000 pa on average and 94% of our income is spent on providing services which directly support our clients.
-As a local charity, we are fortunate to have the support of the local community which provided some 30% of our income in 2016/17.
+As a local charity, we are fortunate to have the support of the local community which provided some 58% of our income, in 2017/18.